Purpose is one of the key drivers of employee engagement, and finding it can spark a transformative experience. ⚡

 Woods explained that this points to an intrinsic need that has less to do with the content or category of your work and much more to do with who you are, how you see work, and how much fulfillment you experience.

 We find that purpose is derived from your relationships, your sense of impact, and your sense of personal growth.
 If you think about it, those three things are possible in any job.
 Anyone can build deep, nourishing relationships; anyone can feel like their work matters, and anyone can push themselves to develop in any setting.

 Though anyone can find purpose in their work, research has shown that purpose is particularly important to millennials.

-Woods said that for the millennial generation, work is no longer the means to an end -- it has has become the end itself.
+Woods said that for the millennial generation, work is no longer the means to an end—it has become the end itself.

-Woods also noted that the average millennial seeks the intrinsic value that work creates -- more than pay, promotions, or reputation.
+Woods also noted that the average millennial seeks the intrinsic value work creates — more than pay, promotions, or reputation.